patie229/DBMS_02/README.md

 your fork on GitHub.
 Did any workflow run trigger?
 Explain why or why not.

 > *Your answer:*
+>
+No workflow was triggered because the push command failed.
+The branch main does not exist locally (the current branch is master), so no changes were pushed to GitHub.
+Since GitHub did not receive any new commits or tags, no GitHub Actions workflow was triggered

 **Question 4.2:** Run `git tag -v v1.0.0`.
 What information is shown that `git tag` alone does not display?
 What does the `-v` flag verify?

 > *Your answer:*
+>
+The git tag -v v1.0.0 command displays detailed information about the tag, including the commit it points to, the tagger’s name, email, date, and the tag message.
+In contrast, git tag only lists tag names.
+The -v flag is used to verify the GPG signature of the tag.
+In this case, the message "no signature found" indicates that the tag is not signed, so its authenticity cannot be verified.

 ---